oVirt/ovirt-site/source/develop/developer-guide/vdsm/developers.html.md

 '''Default networks, the following networks are missing on host 'ovirtmgmt' '''

 Something goes wrong setting the bridge ovirtmgmt, check the logs (/tmp/vds\*.log) in the host side.
-If required, use the manual process to create the bridge and re-add the host: <http://www.ovirt.org/wiki/Installing_VDSM_from_rpm#Configuring_the_bridge_Interface>
+If required, use the manual process to create the bridge and re-add the host: [Installing VDSM from rpm#Configuring the bridge Interface](/develop/developer-guide/vdsm/installing-vdsm-from-rpm/#configuring-the-bridge-interface)

 ## Running Node as guest - Nested KVM